iszczesniak/taw/characters2.md

----
-title: Characters and the passive voice
+# Characters and the passive voice
-author: Ireneusz Szcześniak
----

-# Introduction

 You might have already been given advice on how to write academically: use the passive voice, so that your writing is impartial.
 That's